elliottshane/twilio-sync-ical/README.md

 this demo creates a record and shares the URL for that ical file.  the idea is you would then send a message to the patients phone with the url to the function that presents the ical file.

 The twilio function is included  in the copy-to-function file.
-Create a blank twilio function and copy the ontents to the function.
+Create a blank twilio function and copy the contents to the function.

 after you have created the function and included the required NPM module (ical-generator) you need to edit the /public/index.js file and include the url to the function: